mwcproject/mwc-qt-wallet/DOC/hodl_claims.md

 ![](hodl_claims_images/hot_sign_massage.png)

-At your Cold wallet, HODL Page, input the message to sign and press "Sign" button
+In your cold wallet, HODL Page, input the message to sign and press "Sign" button

 ![](hodl_claims_images/cold_sign1.png)

-Copy "Signature" value to your Hot wallet at the form above.
+Copy "Signature" value to your hot wallet at the form above.

 ![](hodl_claims_images/Cold_sign2.png)

-Input the signature into the Hot Wallet and press "Continue"
+Input the signature into the hot wallet and press "Continue"

 ![](hodl_claims_images/hot_signature.png)